Philosophy of studies (Courses, Doctorates, and Masters of International Business)

-A formative program of e-learning can be focused on many forms.
-In our case, the philosophy is that the student acts from the first day, as if he/she was the export Director in a company.
+A formative programme of e-learning can be focused on many forms.
+In our case, the philosophy is that the student acts from the first day, as if he/she was the Export Director in a company.
 Like this; he is conscious that he is acting in a highly competitive Global market.
 An export Director does not take a passive part but adopts an active and dynamic role.

 The student must accept this challenge; he must not think that their Professors will pursue him to see if he has finished the exercises or has any questions.
 On the contrary, the student must lead this process, if he needs the Professors; they always will be available, but, as in the real world of International Business; he cannot expect the Professors to prompt him.

-To facilitate student and labor mobility, the studies will be compared according to difficulty.
+To facilitate student and labour mobility, the studies will be compared according to difficulty.
 For that reason, the comparative unit of measurement used is the European Credit.
-Thus our emphasis to develops this type of study.
+Thus, our emphasis to develops this type of study.

 The student must not think that he will learn by “just being there.”
 He must make an effort, just as one would with a traditional course, as well as completing the exercises.
 These are fundamental in our model of continuous evaluation.
 As far as possible we recommend that the students adapt the exercises proposed to their company (if he were working in one) as well as adapting the exercises to the student's country.

 Almost all the aspects of the international business (Incoterms, or logistics), are possible to study without great problems, but there is one, in particular, the intercultural negotiation, that studying is necessary to practice.
 Only by practising negotiation and interacting with people of other cultures will give us this type of experience.
 The intercultural richness of the global community of EENI students is ideal for the practice of intercultural negotiation.
 We invited all students to interact together as a fundamental part on the development of International Business.